dnlfm/distance/README.md

 1. Endpoint: POST /api/distance
 2. Request JSON (origin can be lat/lon or address; destinations are list of destinations with lat/lon or address):

-Example using an address origin:
+Example using an address origin (existing endpoint):

 ```bash
 curl -s -X POST "http://localhost:80/api/distance" -H "Content-Type: application/json" -d '